-Cabernet Sauvignon Grape & Wine Profile
+Cabernet Sauvignon Taste & Grape Variety Profile

 Cabernet Sauvignon is a red wine grape variety of the grapevine species vitis vinifera.
-It is the most widely grown red wine grape variety in the world, and its wines were recently ranked as the most searched and sought after in the world.
+It is the most widely grown red wine grape variety in the world, and its wines were recently ranked as the most searched and sought-after in the world.

 It can form a full-bodied, complex, fruit-forward and dry wine when vinified correctly.
 The Cabernet Sauvignon grape has received most of its notoriety from being grown in the Bordeaux region of France.
 Traditionally speaking, these wines taste of heavy red and black fruit backed by noticeable tannins.

 IN THIS GUIDE:

 The climate Cabernet Sauvignon is grown in has been known to substantially affect its taste.
 Cooler climate Cabernet will tend to yield a more dark-fruit-forward wine with evidence of acidity.
 While warmer climates tend to yield more evidence of rich red fruit.